 *By Marcelo Sonaglioni

 The Rolling Stones and The Beatles were always compared, but when it came to record labels, the Fab Four went Apple, while the Stones went… Mother Earth?
 Sounds fitting, right?
-In 1970, the Stones launched their own label, Rolling Stones Records, after breaking free from Decca.
+Finally in 1970 the Stones launched their own label Rolling Stones Records after breaking free from Decca.
 But before settling on the now-iconic tongue-and-lips logo, they jokingly considered calling it Mother Earth—perhaps a nod to their rebellious, countercultural image.
 Meanwhile, The Beatles’ Apple Records had already been up and running, complete with its polished, business-like approach.

 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
 Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
 Thank you!